ccollie/ValkeyMetrics/docs/commands/create-group.md

 </details>

 <details open><summary><code>evalDelay</code></summary>
-Adjust the `time` parameter of group evaluation requests to compensate intentional query delay from the datasource.
+Adjust the `time` parameter of group evaluation requests to compensate for intentional query delays from the datasource.
 By default, the value is inherited from the `-rule.evalDelay` cmd-line flag - see its description for details.
 If group has `latency_offset` set in `params`, then it is recommended to set `eval_delay` equal to `latency_offset`.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/5155 and https://docs.victoriametrics.com/keyconcepts/#query-latency.